andrewKOwong/clps_data/text/intro.md

 Counts are **weighted** to represent the entire population of Canada.
 Uncheck the box for actual survey respondent counts.

-Some survey questions that are not presented to respondent based on their answers to previous questions.
+Some survey questions are not presented to respondents based on their answers to previous questions.
 These are called **"Valid skips"**.
 Uncheck the box to include these.

 <div class="list-block">